 AGT is a constituent of the AIC’s Global sector.
 For the purposes of this note, we have compared AGT with the other members of this sector.
 The members of this peer group invest predominantly in listed equities.

 AGT’s discount is relatively wide within this peer group.
 Its yield is about middle of the pack – none of these trusts invests with the primary intention of generating a high yield.
-AGT’s ongoing charges ratio is towards the higher end of these trusts, but we would argue that none of these figures is particularly high.
+AGT’s ongoing charges ratio is towards the higher end of these trusts.

 AGT’s strong recent run of performance has propelled it close to the top of the peer group performance tables over shorter time periods.
 Longer-term, its returns are closer to the middle of the pack.
 A handful of the trusts that compete with AGT are heavily biased towards growth stocks and the US, both of which have performed relatively well in recent years.